JacKaL37/jackal37.github.io/workshops/coding_with_ai/index_old.md

 ---

 ## AI Interactions Ahead:

+- Two major forms of interaction with AI tools today:
+    - AI chat-- where you just have a chat in the sidebar
+    - In-line completion-- where you're typing and the AI is suggesting completions for you
+      - (this line was written with in-line completion)
+        - ((so was that parentheticl comment, but NOT this one!))
+    - Both are quite handy, but they have a different feel-- one is very deliberate, one is almost automatic.

+### Planned Interactions
 - Pre-coding:
 	- Brainstorming-- pick some data about the API that you're interested in using
 - Getting a base file going: